bgelb/ft8r/ARCHITECTURE.md

   - `fine_sync_candidate(samples_in, freq, dt)`
   - The legacy integer-grid alignment path has been removed.

-Given a coarse `(dt, freq)`, the decoder refines the start time and frequency by maximizing Costas energy around the sync positions.
-Two complementary methods are used:

-- Quadratic‑refined method: perform parabolic (quadratic) interpolation over the discrete energy samples to obtain sub‑sample timing and sub‑bin frequency offsets.
+Given a coarse `(dt, freq)`, the decoder refines the start time and frequency by maximizing Costas energy around the sync positions using a quadratic‑refined method: parabolic (quadratic) interpolation over the discrete energy samples to obtain sub‑sample timing and sub‑bin frequency offsets.
 This uses three‑point peak fitting around the strongest integer offset/bin.
-- Integer‑grid method: use the best integer sample/bin without fractional refinement.

-The decoder attempts both methods for each candidate and accepts any valid decodes produced by either alignment, providing robustness across a range of signal conditions.

 Parabolic refinement uses the standard three‑point vertex estimate (clamped to ±0.5 for stability):